robot-wrj/ACPNet/README.md

 ## Train ACPNet from Scratch

 An example of run.sh is listed below.
 Simply use it with `sh run.sh`.
 It starts to train ACPNet from scratch.
-Change scenario using `--scenario`, and change dataset type using '--datatype'.
+Change data partitioning method using `--scenario`, and change dataset type using '--datatype'.
 Change '--nc' from 3 to 2 if using "KU Leuven" dataset.

 ``` bash
 python /home/ACPNet/main.py \